NotThePaintStore/dnd/README.md

 **Belt of Dragon-Kin**

-A belt of dragon leather that increases your Strength score by 2 (to a maximum of 20)
+A belt of dragon leather that increases your Strength score by 2 (to a maximum of 20) and grants the ability to use breath weapons like a dragonborn.

+**Moon Cat's Boots**

+- +10 Movement Speed
+- You ignore difficult terrain
+- You cannot be knocked prone
+- You always land on your feet
+- You reduce falling damage by 30ft

 ### Factions/Organizations/Guilds